 1913 Great Flood Columbus, Ohio, posted to YouTube by Michael Riser

-The memories of Martha Louise Riser (July 26 1902 – October 3 1988).
-Accompanied by black and white photos taken of the event.
+Discover the memories of Martha Louise Riser (July 26 1902 – October 3 1988), accompanied by black and white photos taken of the event.

 Martha Louise Baxter, who later married Mr Riser, was a survivor of the 1913 Great Flood.
 Her grandson Michael Riser made a voice recording as she talked about her memories of this significant event.